What is Spirit & Truth: Teaching Kids the Heart of Worship?

 Can I purchase individual lessons?

 Yes!
 Congregations may purchase one or more individual lessons (e.g. the Easter lesson for PK-2nd graders).
 However, the price per lesson goes down if you purchase one of the units or the complete package!
 Currently, individual lessons can only be ordered online by arrangement with the publisher.
 To order, please email the publisher at G.Rawn@SpiritAndTruthPublishing.com or call at (262) 358-6574.

 How does the pricing work?

-Why is this specifically Lutheran?
+Is this specifically Lutheran?
 Can I use it if I belong to a different tradition?

 Liturgies and worship styles vary across, and even within, denominations and traditions.
 The publisher originally created the curriculum for congregations within the Evangelical Lutheran Church in America (ELCA).
 Since the skits within the 3rd-6th materials use the actual text of the liturgy found within the ELCA’s and Evangelical Lutheran Church in Canada’s (ELCIC) standard hymnals (Lutheran Book of Worship (1978) and Evangelical Lutheran Worship (2006) both published by Augsburg Fortress, based on the text of the Anglican-Episcopal Book of Common Prayer), congregations within these traditions will find the text most familiar.
 However, the parts and much of the text of the liturgy are common amongst many liturgical traditions, so liturgical congregations from many different denominations can use these skits with some explanation or adaptation.
 The stories for the PK-2nd graders, the activities, and all of the Church Year lessons are accessible to all congregations who celebrate the festivals of the church year!
-See the list of themes covered in our Spirit and Truth (Non-Liturgical) Scope & Sequence.
+See the list of themes covered in our Spirit & Truth Scope & Sequence.

 Why do you recommend having a music time?
 What’s in the Music Leader’s Guide?